 Tap to select a single online resource on the left (hold and drag or drag handles to select multiple resources) then tap ADD TO REQUIRED LIST at the bottom left of the online resources screen.
 The resources will then appear in the Required List on the right.
-You will notice that they are shaded green, with a green 'required' tag attached.
-This is mirrored in the online list on the left so you can quickly see which resources you have already added.
+Note: they are shaded green, with a green 'required' tag attached.

+This is mirrored in the online list on the left so the user can quickly see which resources they have already added.
 If any of the resources in the Required List go offline, they will be shaded red with an 'offline' tag attached.

-The 'require' and 'offline' tags can be seen in the image below.
+The 'require' tag can be seen in the image below.